 This edge comes in many forms.
 The Lazaridis MFin program offers CFA preparatory courses for all candidates as well as mock exams with rapid result feedback to give them a sense of what areas need improvement before writing the real thing.

 The program also offers several practical experiences that you can use to excel in the exam, including becoming a member of the Lazaridis Graduate Student Investment Fund where students make investment decisions using real money in real markets.
 The program also offers students the opportunity to showcase their skills in real boardrooms during stock pitch simulator meetings with some of Bay Street’s top investors.

 All of these lessons and experiences combine to give MFin candidates and grads the best possible preparation for the CFA exam.

 “Without a doubt, courses offered by the Lazaridis MFin program helped me a lot in preparing for the CFA exam,” says Ying (Zoey) Zhu, MFin ’18.
 “Every course targets a specific financial topic with related projects which helped me achieve a thorough understanding and deep insight into what is required to pass.”

 In addition to the curricular preparation, Zhu also found the MFin program was a great place to find support from her peers.
 “Almost everyone is writing the CFA exams from level I to III and everyone is supportive of each other and willing to help.
 Being immersed in that atmosphere definitely motivated me to earn my CFA designation.”

 The Lazaridis Master of Finance program is currently accepting applications for the Sept.
 2019 start date in Toronto.
-For more information, contact Chau Truong-Wood.
+Contact us for more information about the Lazaridis MFin degree.